Xilinx/system-controller-app/README.md

 		listclock - list the supported clock targets getclock - get the frequency of <target>
+		getmeasuredclock - get the measured frequency of <target>
 		setclock - set <target> to <value> frequency setbootclock - set <target> to <value> frequency at boot time restoreclock - restore <target> to default value